prabjitv/employee-directory/README.md

 ---

 ## Description:
-This React application makes use of functional components and state to render each of the expenses entered into a table.
-The total cost is also rendered.
+This React application makes use of functional components, React Context, state, and Hooks to render employees from a pre-filled list.
+Additionaly, users are able to sort by name, ciy, or location.

 ---